 The emergency tiller is stored in the starboard locker seat.

-In case of emergency remove the steering wheel, the rudder quadrant for rope pulls and the quadrant for the auto pilot (option).

-The emergency tiller to be mounted and secured at the top of the tiller wheel.
+In case of emergency remove the steering wheel, the rudder quadrant for rudder bar and/or the quadrant for the auto pilot (option).
+Moreover the rudder head-cover has to be removed and the emergency tiller to be mounted and secured.